-Yesterday I had an appointment with Chris Thompson to talk about his successful method on how to deal with behavior problems in children.
+Yesterday I had an appointment with Chris Thompson to talk about his successful method on how to deal with behavior problems in children like the terrible twos and terrible threes.
 Chris talks with great enthusiasm about his new book and corresponding audio book, Talking To Toddlers, in which he marries his long-time love for hypnosis and speech language patterns with communication and applies them to talking to children.

 How it all started: